Vince14Genius/IPA-Keyboard-iOS/README.md

 * All IPA Keyboards on the App Store right now are either non-free, full of ads, or poorly designed; this project aims to solve all three problems

 * An relatively easily accomplishable project to boost my currently negative self-esteem

+# To-Do List (for future releases)

+* IPA Extended (extIPA)

+* Obsolete symbols

+* Nonstandard symbols

+* Custom keyboard (custom keys and custom order)

+* (maybe) Recently used keys

+* Press and hold on backspace/delete button to rapidly delete

+* Link to the Wikipedia IPA page in app

+* Link to Bug Report / Feedback in app